capnproto/capnproto/kjdoc/tour.md

 KJ provides an advanced, cross-platform filesystem API in `kj/filesystem.h`.
 Features include:

 * Paths represented using `kj::Path`.
 In addition to providing common-sense path parsing and manipulation functions, this class is designed to defend against path injection attacks.
-* All interfaces are abstract, allowing mulitple implementations.
+* All interfaces are abstract, allowing multiple implementations.
 * An in-memory implementation is provided, useful in particular for mocking the filesystem in unit tests.
 * On Unix, disk `kj::Directory` objects are backed by open file descriptors and use the `openat()` family of system calls.
 * Makes it easy to use atomic replacement when writing new files -- and even whole directories.